Victoria Justice Shows Off Legs And Cleavage While Dancing In Little Black Dress

 Justice recently took to the platform to post a short clip of herself dancing in a little black dress.
 The dress hugged the star’s body perfectly and boasted a pretty impressive plunging neckline which showed off Justice’s breasts.
 The singer’s toned legs were also on full display in the tiny leather-looking party outfit.
 In the video, Justice can be seen holding a drink in one hand and a brightly colored purse in the other.
-The form Nickelodeon star can be seen mouthing the words to the song being played in the background while twirling and dancing for the camera.
+The former Nickelodeon star can be seen mouthing the words to the song being played in the background while twirling and dancing for the camera.

 Fans of the actress were clearly impressed by her dance moves and took the opportunity to share their thoughts in the comment section of the post.

 “Wow if I did this I would have tripped and spilled my drink over my dress!
 I applaud your gracefulness,” one fan said.
-“Got the moves,” another wrote.

 The actress used the caption of the video to send some love back to her fans.